maximzaika/ReChat/README.md

 - Move Authentication logic to ExpressJS (currently it is a mix of Firebase & PHP)
 - Allow users to customise their privacy, like:
   - Disable Last Seen feature
+- Messages that cannot be deleted for both users at the same time (expired time), allow clients to delete them locally only.

 # Features